AliceO2Group/AliceO2/Detectors/Raw/README.md

-  --nocheck-missing-stop            ignore /New HBF starts w/o closing old one/ --nocheck-starts-with-tf          ignore /Data does not start with TF/HBF/ --nocheck-hbf-per-tf              ignore /Number of HBFs per TF not as expected/ --nocheck-hbf-jump                ignore /Wrong HBF orbit increment/ --nocheck-no-spage-for-tf         ignore /TF does not start by new superpage/
+  --nocheck-missing-stop            ignore /New HBF starts w/o closing old one/ --nocheck-starts-with-tf          ignore /Data does not start with TF/HBF/ --nocheck-hbf-per-tf              ignore /Number of HBFs per TF not as expected/ --nocheck-tf-per-link             ignore /Number of TFs is less than expected/ --nocheck-hbf-jump                ignore /Wrong HBF orbit increment/ --nocheck-no-spage-for-tf         ignore /TF does not start by new superpage/ (input files are optional if config file was provided)
 ```

 Allows to check the correctness of CRU data (real or simulated) stored in the binary file.
 Multiple files can be checked, with each file containing data for the same or distinct group of links.

-Apart from the eventual `FATAL` produced for unrecognizable RDH or 2 links with the same cruID, linkID and PCIe EndPoint but different feeId (see `RawFileReader`),
+Apart from the eventual `exception` produced for unrecognizable RDH or 2 links with the same cruID, linkID and PCIe EndPoint but different feeId (see `RawFileReader`),
 the following errors (check can be disabled by corresponding option) are reported (as `ERROR`) for every GBT link while scanning each file
 (the error counter of each link is incremented for any of this errors):